-Guide to Sagrada Família: Good Art Is Worth The Wait
+Guide To Barcelona's Sagrada Família: Good Art Is Worth The Wait

 Sagrada Família is the undisputed jewel of Barcelona, a must see site in the vibrant Catalan city in northern Spain.
 It's Antoni Gaudí’s vertigo-inspiring masterpiece and a wildly creative opus -- a miracle of verticality and engineering.

 And after 130 years of construction, it's still unfinished.
 Sagrada Família is the world's longest running architectural project.
 Tourists don't care.
-They flock in droves to see the most visited monument in Spain.
+They flock in droves to see one of the most visited landmarks in Spain.

 History of the Sagrada Família